 This is an all-in-one solution.
 Your site is hosted by the team at WordPress.com.
 They handle all the technical side of things, and you handle creating the content for your site.

-There are two options for hosting with WordPress.com, a free basic option and a paid Pro plan.
+There are two options for hosting with WordPress.com, a free basic option or one of the paid plans.

 There are some restrictions on the Pro plan around specific plugins you can’t use, but overall the price is quite competitive.